StevenJW/mokepon/README.md

  === 2019 Edit ===
  If you really want to try this out, send a pull request with contact information in the README, it's probably not really worth it though.
  The code should've definitely been split up in more files btw :')
+ I'm a bit embarrased by the code I have written..

 # Recent Updates
 Update v2.2